bh-ramendra/bh-ramendra/README.md

 ## 🙋‍♂️ About me

--🎓 Currently pursuing my Master’s in Artificial Intelligence at IIT Patna.**
+🎓 Currently pursuing my Master’s in Artificial Intelligence at IIT Patna.

--💼 Have 3.5 years of professional experience working with PwC AC US and Trellance US, specializing in data-driven solutions.**
+💼 Have 3.5 years of professional experience working with PwC AC US and Trellance US, specializing in data-driven solutions.

--🌱 Continuously learning and exploring Data Science & AI applications.**
+🌱 Continuously learning and exploring Data Science & AI applications.

--👯 Open to collaborating on Open Source projects and innovative research.**
+👯 Open to collaborating on Open Source projects and innovative research.

--📫 Reach me at bharadwaj.ramendra1@gmail.com**
+📫 Reach me at bharadwaj.ramendra1@gmail.com

--⚡ Fun fact: I enjoy gaming and often participate in social work activities.**
+⚡ Fun fact: I enjoy gaming and often participate in social work activities.

 <h1 align='center'> Streak <h1/>